ofrendo/kronos/README.md

 - underscore
 - and several other libraries.

-Further, node, bower and grunt were used extensively for development and a simplified and optimized workflow.
+Further node, bower and grunt were used extensively for development and a simplified and optimized workflow.
 For realtime data exchange a WebSocket connection was used to track the production process and view - e.g. - the temperatures, rpms and current location of the product on the production line.

 For historical data analysis and visualisation, several RESTful-Endpoints were created and are presented with the help of morris.js.